 Dry Land Calls for Drought-Tolerant Turf

 Living in the dryer parts of Australia is not easy on anybody or anything, especially your lawn.
 That’s why it’s important to choose a robust turf that doesn’t wither in the face of harsh sunlight and possible droughts.
 Enter Sir Walter Turf.
 This soft-leafed buffalo grass is the most popular turf Australia-wide for a reason.
-These DNA lawns are an evergreen addition to your home.
+These lawns are an evergreen addition to your home.
 They can bounce back even after the toughest of droughts.
 In fact, they require far less water to survive.
 In addition, Sir Walter turf can actually keep your home up to ten degrees cooler than bare soil and it produces more oxygen than the world’s largest tree!

 Wet Conditions Need Deep Roots

 Once again, Sir Walter proves its worth when you apply it to completely opposite conditions.
 In the north of Queensland, where there are monsoon seasons, erosion and run-off could be a problem for growing a solid lawn.
 Sir Walter has a thick root system that establishes itself fast.
 The lawn itself is thick and spongy and it won’t get muddy and wear down when wet like most other common couch lawns.
 It’s the best turf to use for erosion control in a shaded situation as it only requires 3 full hours of sunlight each day.

 Zoysia is also ideal for erosion control on sloped and hard to mow areas.
 It’s a slow growing low maintenance lawn that only requires 4 to 5 full hours of sun a day.

 Salty, Coastal Conditions